medialab/xan/docs/cmd/map.md

 1,4,5
 5,2,7

-For a quick review of the capabilities of the script language, use the --cheatsheet flag.
+For a quick review of the capabilities of the expression language, check out the `xan help cheatsheet` command.

-If you want to list available functions, use the --functions flag.
+For a list of available functions, use `xan help functions`.

 Miscellaneous tricks: